What moves me

 After spending many years working exclusively on the „other side of the window“ as a tonmeister for the South German broadcasting corporation „Süddeutscher Rundfunk, as from 1998 „Südwestrundfunk, and in my own studio, I returned to my roots again a while ago.

-In 1996 I rediscovered the viola (thank you, Irmgard Bauer !) and initially played in the Markusorchester.
+In 1996 I rediscovered the viola (thank you, Irmgard Bauer !) and initially played in the Markusorchester conducted by Bernd Eberhard.

 Then, via a cellist of this orchestra, Dora, I made contact with a string quartet in Bietigheim which needed a viola – thank you, Doris, Gudrun und Didi.

-The church confirmation of my children Kevin and Fiona lead to a connection with the local parish and I also participated in musical activities there – thank you Burkhard Pflomm.
+The church confirmation of my children Kevin and Fiona lead to a connection with the local parish in Bietigheim and I also participated in musical activities there – thank you Burkhard Pflomm.

-In April 2009, pulling out of a parking space in front of Soundland in Fellbach, I almost collided with a VW Sharan.
+In April 2009, pulling out of a parking space in front of a music store in Fellbach, I almost collided with a VW Sharan.
 A certain Joachim Grötzinger got of that car, an organ and piano player I had already made music with in the past century.

 For example in a Coverband called "Springfever" with the Scottish singer Jeanette McLeod who sadly passed away at the end of 2012, the saxophonist Klaus Röhm and drummer Michael "Miggi" Kersting.